 How to use this Peach Salsa Recipe:

-This salsa works great with chips or crackers as an appetizer.
+This peach salsa recipe works great with chips or crackers as an appetizer.
 It also pairs delightfully with shrimp or fish!
 Here are some ideas.

 - Grilled Chicken or Pork